All Episodes

 And that was pretty easy to predict.

-So going forward and saying now we've got all these institutional buyers and all of this, and it's being spread across all these ETFs where they've got all these hedging strategies, that the price of Bitcoin is going to be more stable.
+So going forward and saying now we've got all these institutional buyers and all of this, and it's being spread across all these ETFs where they've got all these hedging strategies that the price of Bitcoin is going to be more stable.

-I think that's I think that was a reasonable prediction.
+I think that's, I think that was a reasonable prediction.

 I made that prediction years and years ago.

-In the same way that the first couple of years of IBM or Microsoft's price was marked with a significant volatility, which ain't there anymore because it's a more mature stock with a more established business value proposition and value proposition to the investors as a whole.
+So from 2024 to 2029, it's going to have like it's just a totally different environment in the same way that the first couple of years of IBM or Microsoft's price was marked with the significant volatility, which ain't there anymore because it's a more mature stock with a more established business value proposition and value proposition to the investors as a whole.

-So uh I I just I have people in my life, I'm not gonna name names, but you know who you are, who will tell me, oh, Bitcoin's gonna do this, and some it's like, nope, nope, nobody knows.
+I'm not going to name names, but you know who you are who will tell me, oh, Bitcoin's going to do this.

 Nobody knows.